sinrazed/sora-2-key-generator/README.md

 ## 🧩 Features

-- Generates random 6-character keys
+- Generates a 6-character keys
 - Simulates API calls for session creation and key validation
-- Colorful console logs using `chalk`
-- Retries failed API calls
 - Saves results to a timestamped `.txt` file (optional)

 ---